danielmarbach/PerformanceTricksAzureSDK/README.md

 ## Avoid unnecessary copying of memory

 I've already hinted at `Span<T>` in the previous parts.
-With `Span<T>` but also with the `in` paramater modifiers and `readonly struct` we can minimize the amount of copying required when operating various chunks of memory. `Span<T>` is a value type that enables the representation of contiguous regions of arbitrary memory, regardless of whether that memory is associated with a managed object, is provided by native code via interop, or is on the stack.
-Interally it is a pointer to a memory location and a length to represent the length of the memory represented by the span.
-One of the other benefits `Span<T>` provides that that because it can be "sliced" into various chunks you can represent various slices of memory of variable length without having to copy the memory. `Span<T>` can only live on the stack while its cousin `Memory<T>` can live on the heap and therefore be used in async methods for example.
+With `Span<T>` but also with the `in` parameter modifiers and `readonly struct` we can minimize the amount of copying required when operating various chunks of memory. `Span<T>` is a value type that enables the representation of contiguous regions of arbitrary memory, regardless of whether that memory is associated with a managed object, is provided by native code via interop, or is on the stack.
+Internally, it is a pointer to a memory location and a length to represent the length of the memory represented by the span.
+One of the other benefits `Span<T>` provides that because it can be "sliced" into various chunks, you can represent various slices of memory of variable length without having to copy the memory. `Span<T>` can only live on the stack while its cousin `Memory<T>` can live on the heap and therefore be used in asynchronous methods.

 Sometimes memory copying is quite obvious to spot in code.
-For example the Azure Service Bus SDK had a factory method that allows to create an outgoing message from an incoming message
+For example, the Azure Service Bus SDK had a factory method that allows to create an outgoing message from an incoming message

 ```csharp
 public class ServiceBusReceivedMessage